werf/werf/docs/_includes/reference/cli/werf_kubectl_wait.md

   # The default value of status condition is true; you can set it to false
   kubectl wait --for=condition=Ready=false pod/busybox1

-  # Wait for the pod "busybox1" to contain the status phase to be "Running".
-  kubectl wait --for=jsonpath='{.status.phase}'=Running pod/busybox1

   # Wait for the pod "busybox1" to be deleted, with a timeout of 60s, after having issued the "delete" command
   kubectl delete pod/busybox1